 Thinking of printing your latest hand-crafted masterpiece?
 Unsure on how to convert it from physical entity to digital file?
 We recommend scanning your artwork for the best quality outcome.
 So before reaching for that trusty phone camera, why not have a read below to find out why scanners are your friend.
-For examples, we’ve used stunning artwork from our very own Katie Bennet-Rice!
+For examples, we’ve used stunning artwork from our very own Katie Bennett-Rice!

 Photographs are subject to a range of external factors, one of which is lighting.
 Ever noticed that yellow tinge from old lightbulbs?
 Well, phone cameras notice that too, and it is often visible in the photographs they take.
 This yellow hue will come out in the print, along with any accidental shadows cast across the work.

 Ironically, lack of light is also an issue.
 Photographs taken in low light may appear bright while on your device due to the misleading nature of backlit screens.
 These images are likely to turn out darker than expected when printed— a far cry from their on-screen counterparts.
 Scanning ensures the image is evenly lit, rendering the whites as, well… white, and creating an accurate representation of the artwork’s original colour.